| The other

 and head off down a country lane, and don't forget, wild food is

 more that just something for free, its something for everybody.
+You will need

 about half a carrier bag full of nettle tops; wash them well in a